 What Should I Consider When Choosing A Video Hosting Platform?

 Not all video hosting platforms are created equally.
-Different platforms have different specifications and are going to be a better fit for different businesses/videos.
+Different platforms — like Vidyard, Wistia, and Vimeo — have different specifications and are going to be a better fit for different businesses/videos.

 Each of those platforms offers high-quality playback and embedding, but you need to choose the platform that best fits your goals and helps you create the desired value with your video marketing.